trinaetmanskie/HIST4006/Folios/Berry, Ottawa CUAG ms. fol. 8.md

 * Verso: Along right margin towards binding see ink outlines from another illumination
 * Verso: Illumination depicts St. Stephen (possibly) holding a book referencing his sermon that resulted in his stoning and a censer (though this is shown in pencil, not clearly outlined)

-For beginning antiphone see http://cantus.uwaterloo.ca/chant/411431
+For beginning antiphon see http://cantus.uwaterloo.ca/chant/411431

 Recto Transcription:
 1. ceat (et) seciua deseruiat p(er)